naqushab/Windows-Development-Setup/README.md

 - The Boxstarter ClickOnce installer does not work when using Chrome.
 This issue is being tracked [here](https://github.com/chocolatey/boxstarter/issues/345).
 Please use Edge to run the ClickOnce installer.
 - Reboot is not always logging you back in to resume the script.
 This is being tracked [here](https://github.com/chocolatey/boxstarter/issues/318).
 The workaround is to login manually and the script will continue running.
 - There have been reports of Windows 1803 not successfully launching Boxstarter via the web launcher.
 See this issue for details: https://github.com/chocolatey/boxstarter/issues/301
+- Hyper-V, Subsystem for Linux may have been install incorrectly (Run the powershell script seperately to fix that)

 ## Working with Chocolatey in an organization?
 As an organization, you may not be keen to reach out to the internet.
 That's fine as with just a few modifications you can still take advantage of these scripts.
 Visit the [organizational use page](ORGANIZATION.md) to learn how.